 - Above all, keep the house clean.
 Don’t let it build up and you won’t have a huge amount of work to do right before a showing.
 It can seem tedious when you have your home on the market, but it will pay off with a speedy offer.

 Sometimes we get used to the odors in our living spaces and it helps to have a friend come over and give our home the sniff test…a good friend, of course, who will also give us the truth.
+When preparing your home for sale, remember all the ways to improve your home’s appeal, including all the senses.

 Additional Resources to Cure A Smelly House: